grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Fuck."
 Whispered Percy into the steel column of the periscope in front of her.
 She swung the scope slowly back and forth across the bearing.

-Minutes passed in silence, except for the faint hum of the one electric motor pushing them forward slowly through the water, and Chips occasionally calling out ranges.
+Minutes passed in silence, except for the faint hum of the electric motors pushing them forward slowly through the water, and Chips occasionally calling out ranges.
 The contact was quickly marching towards them.

 "Fuckers are moving fast and loud."
 Called up Chips.
 "Like they ain't afraid of no fuckin' shit."

 "That's how armed ships behave."
 Said Hemi from the control seat.
-"Probably caught a whiff of us at a distance, and they are charging fast into a range where they can quiet down and take a listen; try to acquire the sound of our electric motor on sonar."
+"Probably caught a whiff of us at a distance, and they are charging fast into a range where they can quiet down and take a listen; try to acquire the sound of our electric motors on sonar."

 Deep within Captain Percy she pushed down a primitive instinct urging her to run.
 A fresh young sub driver might crank on as she could on the throttle to get away from a threat.
 But evolution had moved submarines toward a different escape tactic: slink away silently.
 They were in a very, very slow-speed race: get out of range of the pursuer's sonar, as slowly and quietly as possible.